Alperen Duymaz

 Alperen Duymaz (born 3 November 1992) is a Turkish actor and model.
-He is most famous for his leading roles in the TV series Bodrum Masalı (2016–2017), Çarpışma (2018–2019) and Son Yaz (2021).
-Leyla:Hayat Aşk Adalet (2024-2025).
+He is most famous for his leading roles in the TV series Bodrum Masalı (2016–2017), Çarpışma (2018–2019), Son Yaz (2021), and Leyla: Hayat...
+Aşk...
+Adalet...
+(2024–2025).

 Life and career

 Duymaz was interested in music and modeling during his high school years.
-He later graduated from Hacettepe University Ankara State Conservatory Theater Department.
+He raduated from Hacettepe University Ankara State Conservatory Theater Department.
 Duymaz made his television debut with a role in "Tatlı Küçük Yalancılar" which adaptation of Pretty Little Liars.
 He continued his career with subsequent roles in Acı Aşk and youth series Bodrum Masalı.
 In 2018, he made his cinematic debut and portrayed the character of Kutay in the historical movie Direniş Karatay.
 In the same year, he had a recurring role in the crime series Çukur as Emrah.
 In late 2018 and later in 2019, he was among the main cast of crime series Çarpışma and portrayed Kerem Korkmaz.
 Since early 2020, he has been starring on Show TV's series Zemheri as Ayaz.
-In 2021, he started acting in "Son Yaz" as Akgun.
+In 2021, he started acting in Son Yaz as Akgün.